The Bible: In the Beginning...: Part I

+Part II

 The second part begins with a visual representation of Noah's descendants and a brief depiction of the story of the Tower of Babel, in which the king Nimrod defies God by ordering the construction of a colossal tower and firing an arrow from the top of it towards the sky.
 God responds by confusing the people to speak different languages, making them disperse across the Earth.

 The remainder of the film tells the story of Abraham.
 God chooses him to become a father of a great nation by migrating his family to the land of Canaan.
 Abraham wants a child who would inherit his position, but his wife Sarah is barren.
 Sarah offers her handmaiden Hagar to bear Abraham's children instead.
 Hagar becomes pregnant with Ishmael, but God promises that Abraham will have another child with Sarah, and his child will be called Isaac and will inherit Abraham's position instead of Ishmael.
 Hagar and Sarah begin to grow resentful of each other.

 The men of Abraham start quarreling with those of his nephew Lot, and so they agree to part ways.
 Lot decides to try and live with his family in the city of Sodom and Gomorrah.
 Abraham receives the visit of three angels, who announces Sarah's pregnancy and God's plan to destroy Sodom and Gomorrah by fire.
 Abraham intercedes for the sodomites.
 Two of the angels go visit Lot, telling him and his family to flee the city and never look back.
 Then the angels bring down fire, destroying the city, and Lot's wife looks back and she is turned into a pillar of salt.

 Sarah finally gives birth to Isaac, and Abraham gives a feast for Isaac.
 Sarah, fearing that Ishmael might kill Isaac as Cain did to Abel, asks Abraham to send him away.
 Abraham exiles him along with his mother out into the desert.
 With Ishmael on the verge of death, Hagar cries out to God for help.
 Then God miraculously creates a spring from the sand, promising that Ishmael will be a father of a great nation and that he and his descendants may prosper.

 God then instructs Abraham to kill Isaac as a sacrifice.
 Abraham is devastated, but obeys and takes off towards the mountain Moriah, alone with Isaac, in order to make the sacrifice there without telling his true intentions to him or his mother.
 In a scene unique to this adaptation, Abraham and Isaac make a stop at the devastated ruins of Sodom and Gomorrah, where they ponder the wrath of God.
 In Moriah, as Abraham prepares to sacrifice his son, God stops him, revealing it was all a test to see if Abraham would still obey God no matter what.
 Instead, Abraham and Isaac sacrifice a ram that was stuck in some nearby bushes.